wraithgar/spawk/README.md

 This can be either a string, buffer, or a function that returns a string or buffer.
 The function can also be async or return a Promise.
 The function will be called with `this` set to the interceptor.

+### interceptor.delay(ms)

+Tells the interceptor to delay exiting for a given number of milliseconds.